Capo Carbonara

 Visitor Facilities And Travel

-Villasimius serves as the base for visiting the marine reserve, located approximately 50 kilometers from Cagliari.
-Authorized dive centers offer guided dives throughout the reserve.
+Villasimius serves as the base for visiting the marine reserve, located approximately 50 kilometres south of Cagliari.
+Authorised dive centres offer guided dives throughout the reserve.
 Boat tour operators provide access to islands and remote coastal areas.
-The reserve visitor center in Villasimius displays marine ecology exhibits and provides information about regulations and activities.
-Mooring buoys prevent anchoring damage to seagrass, and boats must use these facilities within the reserve.
+The reserve visitor centre in Villasimius displays marine ecology exhibits and provides information about regulations and activities.
+[1] Mooring buoys prevent anchoring damage to seagrass, and boats must use these facilities within the reserve.
 Beach access is free, though some services are charged.
 Peak summer months require early arrival at popular beaches.

 Conservation And Sustainability

-The reserve's management success is evidenced by documented increases in fish biomass, grouper population recovery, and maintenance of healthy Posidonia meadows.
-Mooring buoy systems prevent anchor damage while allowing regulated boat access.
+The reserve's management success is evidenced by documented increases in fish biomass, grouper population recovery, and maintenance of healthy Posidonia meadows across its 14,360 hectares.
+[1] Mooring buoy systems prevent anchor damage while allowing regulated boat access.
 Visitor number management at sensitive sites prevents overcrowding during peak summer months.
-Educational programs build public support for marine conservation among tourists and local communities.
+Educational programmes build public support for marine conservation among tourists and local communities.
 Anti-poaching enforcement through patrol boats and surveillance technology addresses ongoing illegal fishing attempts.
-Climate change monitoring tracks sea temperature rises and potential impacts on cold-sensitive species.
+Climate change monitoring tracks sea temperature rises and potential impacts on cold-sensitive species including red coral.

 Visitor Ratings